vincecloutier/imessage-llms/README.md

     3. Create another index called `memories-agent` with the same settings.

 4. **Create a Telegram Bot** <br>
- Go to [Telegram](https://telegram.org/) and create a bot and then save your API key and secret token somewhere.
+ Message [@BotFather](https://t.me/BotFather) and create a bot by messaging `/newbot` and picking a name and then save this bot's HTTP API key somewhere safe.
+You will also need a secret token to secure your webhook.
+You can invent something or generate a random one easily [here](https://randomkeygen.com).
+Save this secret token somewhere safe.

 5. **Setup iMessage with BlueBubbles:**
+Now go to [BlueBubbles](https://bluebubbles.app/install/) to download and setup the software we will use to handle iMessages from the bot.
+Make sure to follow the instructions and take note of the server password (we will refer to this password as the `BBL_API_KEY` from now on).
+Note that, our application does not rely on the google firebase part of this so you can safely skip that step.
+Further, make sure to follow the setup instructions for the Private API.

 6.  **Deploy to Vercel:**
     <div align="center">